Steven R. Perles

-Mr. Perles is the senior attorney and founder of the Perles Law Firm, P.C.
+Steve Perles is the senior attorney and founder of the Perles Law Firm.

-After graduating from law school, Mr. Perles worked on Capitol Hill for several years.
-Mr. Perles began his private practice in 1981, after serving as chief legislative assistant and staff attorney for Senator Ted Stevens (R-Alaska), the former president pro tem of the Senate and chairman of the Senate Commerce Committee who sadly passed away in a aircraft accident in 2010.
+Steve received his bachelor’s degree from the University of Alaska in cultural anthropology and economics and his JD from William & Mary.
+He began his private practice in 1981 after serving as Chief Legislative Assistant and Staff Attorney for Senator Ted Stevens (R-Alaska), the former president pro tem of the Senate and chairman of the Senate Commerce Committee who sadly passed away in an aircraft accident in 2010.

 Steve is an adjunct professor at William & Mary.
 He is actively involved in philanthropy, as well as in advocacy on terror victim issues.

 Josh Perles conducts federal trial and appellate litigation.
 In addition, Josh has extensive investigatory experience, managing a team of investigators, forensic accountants, and translators, as well as banking, national security, terrorism, and cybersecurity experts.

 Before joining the firm, Josh worked for several years in China on negotiating public-private environmental engineering test-bed projects, as well as translating the resultant research.

 Josh received his Bachelor of Arts from the University of Michigan and his JD from New York University School of Law.
 His note on Chinese intellectual property protections was published in the NYU Journal of International Law and Politics and won that journal’s annual award for best student note.